MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/gdpr-delete.md

 ### Delete Virtual Agent Designer bot content

-Follow these steps to delete an AI for Customer Service Virtual Agent bot:
+Follow these steps to delete a virtual agent:

 1. Open the Virtual Agent Designer in your browser.
 2. On the Settings menu, select **General settings** to display the General tab of the Settings screen.